 The agency submits service claims to the VA, who then pays the agency.

 I’m not that bad off.
 There are vets who need this more than me.

-And those veterans who have insisted they didn’t need the help?
+And those veterans who have insisted they didn’t need help?
 They did.
-Most often, when a veteran who refuses services, we hear back in a few months that things have gotten worse and the services are desperately needed.
+Most often in the case of veterans who refuse services, we hear back in a few months that things have gotten worse and the services are now desperately needed.

 Trust me: get started early.
 Accept the help.
-Let your physician at least do the referral for services, including a social worker visit.
-Those folks are really great at helping families figure things out and getting you access to services in your area.
+At least let your physician do the referral for services, including a social worker visit.
+Those folks are really great at helping families figure things out so you access services in your area.
 You served your country.
 When your country wants to serve you, don’t refuse that.